corazawaf/libinjection-go/README.md

 ```

 ## License
-libinjection-golang is distributed under the same license as the [libinjection](http://www.client9.com/projects/libinjection/).
+libinjection-go is distributed under the same license as the [libinjection](http://www.client9.com/projects/libinjection/).